viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ## Configure the color filter camera

-Before you can interact with the vision and data management services, you must configure your camera to filter color and store photos to Viam's cloud.
+With the vision and data management services configured, you can now configure your camera to filter by color and store photos to Viam's cloud.

 ### Configure the module's executable

+You cloned the example code for the [modular filter examples](https://github.com/viam-labs/modular-filter-examples/) when [setting up](#set-up).
 This tutorial makes use of [Viam's color filter example](https://github.com/viam-labs/modular-filter-examples/tree/main/colorfilter).

+{{< alert title="Tip" color="tip" >}}
+To filter image data based on another constraint, modify the filter's source code.
-However, you can modify the filter's source code or write your own filter for different components using [this guide](/extend/modular-resources/create/).
+You can also write your own filter for different components using [this guide](/extend/modular-resources/create/).
+{{< /alert >}}

 Navigate to the `modular-filter-examples/colorfilter/module` directory on your robot's terminal and run the following command: